demisto/content/Packs/mnemonicMDR/Integrations/ArgusManagedDefence/README.md

 Rapidly detect, analyse and respond to security threats with mnemonic’s leading Managed Detection and Response (MDR) service.

-This integration was integrated and tested with version 1.0.0 of mnemonic MDR.
+This integration was integrated and tested with version 5.0.1 argus-toolbelt ([PyPi](https://pypi.org/project/argus-toolbelt)).
 ## Configure ArgusManagedDefence on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.